 Webinar Platform: The webinar will be presented via Zoom and will require your system to allow the Zoom platform to be downloaded and ran to watch the live presentation.
 Log in instructions will be sent the day before the webinar to the email used during registration.

-Webinar Access Email: If registered by October 8, 2018 access information will be sent 24 hours prior to the start of the webinar.
-If registered October 9 or 10, access information will be sent the day of the webinar at 11:15 am CDT.
+Webinar Access Email: If registered by March 11, 2019 access information will be sent 24 hours prior to the start of the webinar.
+If registered March 12 or 13, access information will be sent the morning of the webinar by 11:15 am CT.

 Who should attend?

 ADEC webinars are for: grief counselors, therapists, hospice workers, clergy and social workers, psychologists, funeral directors, crisis intervention specialists, mental health professionals, suicidologists, death educators and anyone working closely with the dying or bereaved.

 Access your purchased recordings and evaluation quizzes in the My Online Learning portal.

 Please note: Access to your purchased content - webinars, conference sessions and Handbook of Thanatology Self Study course is beginning to be restored after the re-accreditation process.
 The accreditation process is still very much underway; however, we have approval to release access to the following content: 2017 webinar recordings, 2016 webinar recordings, 2016 conference recordings and the Handbook of Thanatology Self Study course.
 Access will be different than how you previously accessed the content.
 Content will not be customized in the My Online Portal.
 This will not affect your ability to access content you've previously purchased.
 It will change how and where you access your content.